boxyhq/jackson/README.md

 ## 🚀 Getting Started with SAML Jackson

+Please star ⭐ the repo if you want us to continue developing and improving SAML Jackson! 😀

-✨ Streamline your web application's authentication with Jackson, an SSO service supporting SAML and OpenID Connect protocols.
+Streamline your web application's authentication with Jackson, an SSO service supporting SAML and OpenID Connect protocols.
 Beyond enterprise-grade Single Sign-On, it also supports Directory Sync via the SCIM 2.0 protocol for automatic user and group provisioning/de-provisioning.

 There are two ways to integrate SAML Jackson into an application.
 Depending on your use case, you can choose either of them. <br>